 Or create a utility to append slashes for relative URLs.
 We can use the URL

-class to add the slash without disturbing any search parameters and fragments:
+class to add the slash without disturbing any search parameters and fragments.
+In this snippet, href

 // only append slashes if the URL is for this site